New Feelin'

 New Feelin' is the sixth studio album by American singer and actress Liza Minnelli, released on October 19, 1970, by A&M Records.
 It was her third and final studio album for the label, following Come Saturday Morning (1969).

-In an effort to update her sound for the contemporary rock-dominated market, the album features Minnelli interpreting classic songs from the Great American Songbook—dating from 1917 to 1940—with modern, country-soul arrangements.
-Recorded in Muscle Shoals, Alabama, and produced by Rex Kramer, the album's sound is characterized by its twangy guitars, energetic brass sections, and gospel-inspired backing vocals.
+In an effort to update her sound for the contemporary rock-dominated market, the album features Minnelli interpreting classic songs from the Great American Songbook with modern, country-soul arrangements.
+Recorded in Muscle Shoals, Alabama, and produced by Rex Kramer.

 The album was met with favorable reviews and became one of her best-charting releases of the decade.
 Plans for a follow-up album were abandoned as Minnelli began preparing for her career-defining role in the film Cabaret.
 The album was not reissued on CD individually but was included in its entirety in the 2008 2-CD set The Complete A&M Recordings.

 Production and recording

-Following the underperformance of her previous album, titled Come Saturday Morning, A&M Records sought an alternative way to make Minnelli a successful recording artist, considering her success in theater, film, and live shows.
+Following the underperformance of her previous album, Come Saturday Morning, A&M Records sought an alternative way to make Minnelli a successful recording artist, as she was in theater, film, and live shows.
 As rock music was on the rise, it was noted that her traditional music style was out of sync with the contemporary music scene.
 In this context, the idea emerged to record songs from the American Songbook that she liked but with modern arrangements in styles like country-soul.

 The recordings took place in Muscle Shoals, Alabama, during the spring and summer of 1970.
 Mickey Buckins and Sonny Limbo were the recording engineers, and the art direction was handled by Tom Wilkes.
 The album was produced, arranged, and photographed (the cover and back cover) by Rex Kramer (lead vocalist of The Bojangles).
 The arrangements included twangy guitars, pulsating electric bass, organ, an energetic brass section, and female backing vocals with a gospel touch.
 The tracklist includes a selection of covers dating from 1917 to 1940.